-Honorable Kristin Larson, Law Library Board of Trustees President
+Honorable Kristin Larson, 2017 Law Library Board of Trustees Chair

 Family Law Clinics

 The Anoka County Family Law Clinic provides lawyers who may be able to review your legal papers, answer questions about the law, and advise you about court proceedings.
 This clinic is currently being run remotely with the option of speaking to attorneys via Zoom or phone calls.
 The attorneys can advise you about divorces, orders for protection, child support motions, custody matters and parenting time (visitation).
 These lawyers provide a brief service but do not represent you in court.
 This is a joint program with Anoka County Law Library and Central Minnesota Legal Services.
 Appointments are required and fill up fast!
 Click here fore more details about the Anoka County Family Law Clinic.